Brooklyn (musical): National tour and other productions

 A 2006 national tour starred American Idol finalist Diana DeGarmo as Brooklyn and Melba Moore as Paradice.
-Cleavant Derricks reprised his performance as Street Singer, with original cast member Julie Reiber as Faith, and Lee Morgan as Taylor Collins.
+Cleavant Derricks reprised his performance as Street Singer, with original cast member Julie Reiber as Faith and Lee Morgan as Taylor Collins.

 In 2008 Brooklyn made its professional regional premiere at Wisconsin's The Armory located in Janesville, WI.
 The limited engagement, arranged through Brooklyn's original producers, ran from May 8 to June 1, 2008.
 The Armory production featured Elyssa Samsel in the title role, with John Edwards (Street Singer), Brett J. Frazier (Taylor Collins), Chelsea Waller (Paradice), and Julie Marie Eberhart (Faith).
+Jim Tropp directed; music director was Cindy Blanc.

 A Brazilian production played in June 2012 in São Paulo.

 In February, 2018, Footlite Musicals was granted rights to put on a production in Indianapolis, Indiana.
 The production was staged in cabaret style with the audience seated on the stage.
-The production was nominated for and won Encore Association Awards in the following categories: Best Production of a Musical (Amy Douglas), Best Director of a Musical (Kathleen Clarke Horrigan), Best Lead Actress in a Musical (Shelbi Berry), Best Female Singer (Shelbi Berry), Best Ensemble in a Musical, Best Vocal Direction (Caleb Morgan), Best Music Direction (Linda Parr), Best Set Design of a Musical (Stephen Matters), Best Set Decoration of a Musical (Stephen Matters, Mary Lich, Laura Baker), Best Lighting Design for a Musical (Andrew Stephens), Best Light Board Operator for a Musical (Sean Cassada) and received the following Encore Association nominations: Best Lead Actor in a Musical (Stevie Jones, Donny Torres), Best Lead Actress in a Musical (Paige Brown, Kendra Randle), Best Male Singer (Stevie Jones, Donny Torres), Best Female Singer (Paige Brown, Kendra Randle), Best Costumes for a Musical (Curt Pickard.)
+The production was nominated for and won Encore Association Awards in the following categories: Best Production of a Musical (Amy Douglas), Best Director of a Musical (Kathleen Clarke Horrigan), Best Lead Actress in a Musical (Shelbi Berry), Best Female Singer (Shelbi Berry), Best Ensemble in a Musical, Best Vocal Direction (Caleb Morgan), Best Music Direction (Linda Parr), Best Set Design of a Musical (Stephen Matters), Best Set Decoration of a Musical (Stephen Matters, Mary Lich, Laura Baker), Best Lighting Design for a Musical (Andrew Stephens), Best Light Board Operator for a Musical (Sean Cassada) and received the following Encore Association nominations: Best Lead Actor in a Musical (Stevie Jones, Donny Torres), Best Lead Actress in a Musical (Paige Brown, Kendra Randle), Best Male Singer (Stevie Jones, Donny Torres), Best Female Singer (Paige Brown, Kendra Randle), Best Costumes for a Musical (Curt Pickard).
 Upon closing, Broadway Licensing acquired the rights for stock and amateur performances.

-The original Broadway cast reunited for a one-night-only concert to celebrate the 15th Anniversary of the show, on 21 October 2019.
+The original Broadway cast reunited for a one-night-only concert to celebrate the 15th Anniversary of the show on 21 October 2019.
 The concert was held at Brooklyn Steel and raised money to support the Covenant House Foundation.
-Original cast member Eden Espinosa, Karen Olivo and Ramona Keller all reprised their original roles.
+Original cast members Eden Espinosa, Karen Olivo, and Ramona Keller reprised their original roles.

 The first UK production of Brooklyn took place at Greenwich Theatre in 2019 with Adam Haigh as director-choreographer and starring Hiba Elchikhe as Brooklyn A digital production (stylized BKLYN) was produced and streamed during COVID-19 lockdowns in early 2021.
-Produced by Lambert Jackson Productions, with direction by Dean Johnson and musical direction by Leo Munby.
+It was produced by Lambert Jackson Productions, with direction by Dean Johnson, and musical direction by Leo Munby.
 The cast featured Emma Kingston as Brooklyn, Jamie Muscato as Taylor, Marisha Wallace as Paradice, Sejal Keshwala as Faith, and Newton Matthews as the Street Singer.